William-Moreno/data-structures-and-algorithms/challenges/tree/README.md

 - `add(value)` - properly inserts a given value into the tree at the proper location
 - `contains(value)` - traverses the tree and returns a boolean indicating if the tree contains the value or not

+Create an instance method `findMaximumValue` that returns the maximum value stored in the tree, assuming all values stored in the BinaryTree are numeric.

 ## Approach & Efficiency

 - created `Node` class